Beth Ames

 Why NOT take ES22?
 Not suitable for students uncomfortable with highly participatory environments (non-lecture format), syllabus schedule changes, or a fun, experimental atmosphere vs. traditional engineering coursework.

-Course founder, professor.
-Harvard John A. Paulson School of Engineering & Applied Sciences + Harvard Graduate School of Design.
+Harvard SEAS + Graduate School of Design.
 Press: “Harvard Class Teaches the Design of Desirability” (Boston Magazine).